LoCoJanik/USBCaputreCardOutput/README.md

 Default is --deviceid 0 --width 1920 --height 1080

-You Want anthoer Device you can use the arguments
+You Want anthoer Device you can use the arguments --deviceid 0 - n

 When your CaptureCard have another OutputDevice you must try 0 - n equel of your VideoDevices